RadoslavBotov/Wave-Function-Collapse/README.md

 > Model synthesis a.k.a. wave function collapse or 'wfc' are names for a family of constraint-solving algorithms (CSP - constrain satisfaction problem) commonly used in procedural generation, especially in the video game industry.
 > -- Wikipedia

-This project is a Python implementation of the Wave Function Collapse algorithm for procedural image generation with a base tile image-set, written by Radsolav Botov from Sofia University "St. Kliment Ohridski" Faculty of Mathematics and Informatics for the course 'Programming with Python, 2024/25'.
+This project is a Python implementation of the Wave Function Collapse algorithm for procedural image generation with a base tile image-set, written by student Radsolav Botov from Sofia University "St. Kliment Ohridski" Faculty of Mathematics and Informatics for the course 'Programming with Python, 2024/25'.

 Chooses a random, not-collapsed, cell from the grid with the least amount of entropy and collapses it to a specific tile.
 Then updates neighboring cells possibilities, reducing their entropy, and repeats until all cells have been collapsed.